marijnh/Eloquent-JavaScript/04_data.md

 operator for that) or by looking at their properties, you can use the `typeof` operator.
 If it produces `"object"` for both values, you should do a deep comparison.
-But you have to take one silly exception into account: by a historical accident, `typeof null` also produces `"object"`.
+But you have to take one silly exception into account: because of a historical accident, `typeof null` also produces `"object"`.

 {{index "Object.keys function"}}

-The `Object.keys` function will be useful when you need to go over the properties of objects to compare them one by one.
+The `Object.keys` function will be useful when you need to go over the properties of objects to compare them.

 {{if interactive